semuel1/express-blogpulse/readme.md

 ## Deliverables

-Here's an example screenshot of the article page, complete with comments.
+Here's an example screenshot of a comment.
 Your finished deliverable will differ and include the desired functionality.

 ![Example Comments](./example-comments.png)